Memristor: Intrinsic mechanism

-The magnetization state of a MTJ can be controlled by Spin-transfer torque, and can thus, through this intrinsic physical mechanism, exhibit memristive behavior.
-This spin torque is induced by current flowing through the junction, and leads to an efficient means of achieving a MRAM.
+The magnetization state of an MTJ can be controlled by spin-transfer torque, and can thus, through this intrinsic physical mechanism, exhibit memristive behavior.
+This spin torque is induced by current flowing through the junction and leads to an efficient means of achieving a MRAM.
 However, the length of time the current flows through the junction determines the amount of current needed, i.e., charge is the key variable.

 The combination of intrinsic (spin-transfer torque) and extrinsic (resistive switching) mechanisms naturally leads to a second-order memristive system described by the state vector x = (x_{1},x_{2}), where x_{1} describes the magnetic state of the electrodes and x_{2} denotes the resistive state of the MgO barrier.
-In this case the change of x_{1} is current-controlled (spin torque is due to a high current density) whereas the change of x_{2} is voltage-controlled (the drift of oxygen vacancies is due to high electric fields).
+In this case, the change of x_{1} is current-controlled (spin torque is due to a high current density), whereas the change of x_{2} is voltage-controlled (the drift of oxygen vacancies is due to high electric fields).
 The presence of both effects in a memristive magnetic tunnel junction led to the idea of a nanoscopic synapse-neuron system.

 Spin memristive system

 A fundamentally different mechanism for memristive behavior has been proposed by Pershin and Di Ventra.
 The authors show that certain types of semiconductor spintronic structures belong to a broad class of memristive systems as defined by Chua and Kang.
-The mechanism of memristive behavior in such structures is based entirely on the electron spin degree of freedom which allows for a more convenient control than the ionic transport in nanostructures.
-When an external control parameter (such as voltage) is changed, the adjustment of electron spin polarization is delayed because of the diffusion and relaxation processes causing hysteresis.
+The mechanism of memristive behavior in such structures is based entirely on the electron spin degree of freedom, which allows for a more convenient control than the ionic transport in nanostructures.
+When an external control parameter (such as voltage) is changed, the adjustment of electron spin polarization is delayed because of the diffusion and relaxation processes, causing hysteresis.
 This result was anticipated in the study of spin extraction at semiconductor/ferromagnet interfaces, but was not described in terms of memristive behavior.
 On a short time scale, these structures behave almost as an ideal memristor.
 This result broadens the possible range of applications of semiconductor spintronics and makes a step forward in future practical applications.